nzhagen/bibulous/doc/examples.rst

 Example 8
 =========

 The following example is taken from a question posted at ``http://tex.stackexchange.com/questions/169300/modify-plain-bst-file/172828#172828``, where the OP asks for a way to customize the formatted reference list so that the first line contains the author names and date, while the second and subsequent lines are given a hanging indent.
 This can be achieved with the following setup.
-With tha database file
+With the database file

 .. literalinclude:: ../examples/example8.bib